Hand-picked 77 pricing sections, scored across conversion best practices. See what the best do differently.

 Found a pricing table you admire?
 Run yours through the same scoring engine.
 See where you stand on the same best practices, and what to fix first.

-We scored 13 pricing sections from 290+ SaaS companies across conversion best practices.
+We scored 77 pricing sections across conversion best practices.
 The table below shows how widely each element is adopted.
 The lower the number, the bigger your edge by adding it.

 | Element | What it means | Use it | Type |